SeyeAnalytics/NorthWInd-DataBase/README.md

 Put this output in a view.

-2. The board of directors are interested in seeing the volume of transactions
+2. The board of directors is interested in seeing the volume of transactions

 this business has made.
 Your mission: In the operation year, give a breakdown